Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

             .. figure:: /_static/images/restore/recover5.png
                 :width: 60%

         #.
-Your Embassy will now prepare and then copy the data to the new drive.
+Your server will now prepare and then copy the data to the new drive.
 The time required can vary greatly depending on how much data you are migrating and from where that data is coming.
 Be prepared for this to take many hours, especially if you have 1-2TB+ of data.
 Go have a sandwich and contemplate other aspects of your sovereignty.

             .. figure:: /_static/images/restore/recover6.png
                 :width: 60%